Luigi Strangis

-Biography
+Life and career

 Born in 2001 in Lamezia Terme, in the province of Catanzaro, to a Calabrian mother, Emanuela, and a Neapolitan father, Giovanni Strangis, Luigi in 2018 released his first studio album Don't Ever Let Go for the record label Dissonanze Records, then making himself known following his participation in the initial phase of the twenty-first edition of the musical talent show broadcast on Canale 5 Amici di Maria De Filippi from September 2021.
 In March 2022 he gained access to the evening phase of the program by joining the team led by professors Rudy Zerbi and Alessandra Celentano and the following May he reached the final, emerging as the winner.

 During his participation in Amici he released the singles "Vivo", "Muro", "Partirò da zero", "Tondo" and "Tienimi stanotte".
 The latter single was certified gold on 5 August by the FIMI and remained in the Italian singles chart for fourteen consecutive weeks.
 On 3 June 2022 his first EP Strangis was released by 21co, which rose directly to the top of the Italian album chart, with which he obtained his second gold record on 2 September.

 The next single, "Stai bene su tutto", was released in September 2022 to anticipate the second studio album, Voglio la gonna, released on October 14.
 On December 16 he returned to the radio with the new single also taken from the second studio album, "Sembra Woodstock".
 In 2023 he released the singles "Adamo ed Eva" and "Stupida libertà" and duetted with Matteo Romano in the single "Tulipani blu".